georgestein/galaxy_search/README.md

 - Products here are just initial trials for fun.
 We are working hard to create better models!

 What data we used:
-- We used galaxy images from DECaLS dr9 https://www.legacysurvey.org/, randomly sampling 3.5 million galaxies to train the machine learning model.
-We can then apply it on every galaxy in the dataset, about 42 million galaxies with z-band magnitude < 20.
-Right now we have included only the 3.5 Million galaxies we trained it on.
-Most bright things in the sky should be included, with some dimmer and smaller objects missing - more to come soon!
+- We used galaxy images from DECaLS DR9 https://www.legacysurvey.org/, randomly sampling 3.5 million galaxies to train the machine learning model.
+We then apply it on every galaxy in the dataset, about 42 million galaxies with z-band magnitude < 20, so most bright things in the sky should be included, with very dim and small objects likely missing - more to come soon!

 Updates will come periodically as we add more data and train better models